-The staff and faculty of Grace College of Divinity are servants devoted to doing the Lord's work and sharing their knowledge, experience, and skills with those who will continue the good work.
+The staff and faculty of Grace College of Divinity are servants devoted to doing the Lord's work and sharing their knowledge, experience, and skills with those who will continue the Good Work.

-Spend time in prayer about your place in Grace College of Divinity and please call upon us for any additional assistance we might provide.
+Spend time in prayer about your place at Grace College of Divinity and please call upon us for any additional assistance we might provide.